nobel10122025/Countries_website_REST_countries_api/README.md

 - Sass
 - [React](https://reactjs.org/) - JS library

+## How to run
+Download or Clone this repo and move to project directory .
 In the project directory, you can run:

 ### `npm start`